Samuel-Morgan-Tyghe/App-Droste/README.md

 # App-Droste
-For Executable Application in various os download here https://automated-art.co.uk/shop/droste-tame-impala-innerspeaker-album-artwork-generator/
+For Executable Applications in various OS download here https://automated-art.co.uk/shop/droste-tame-impala-innerspeaker-album-artwork-generator/

 Interact with keys and mouse: